erizov/Professor/semester_10/lecture_65_llm_training_advanced/distributed_training_llm/README.md

 ## When to Use

-Use Distributed Training Llm when:
+Use Distributed Development Llm when:

 - **Specific scenario 1**: [When this is appropriate]
 - **Specific scenario 2**: [Another use case]